-During the three months ended August 31, 2015 the Company tendered an offer to settle the balances of the Short-Term Convertible Notes.
-The Company offered to exchange the Short-Term Convertible Notes for (i) the issuance of restricted shares of our \$.001 par value common stock, for the settlement of the balance of the Short-Term Convertible Notes, principal and accrued but unpaid interest as of September 21, 2015, which was the commitment date, at a conversion price of \$0.675 per share and (ii) the amendment of the related warrants to reduce the exercise price to \$0.675 per share.
-The offer represented a 10.0% discount to \$0.75, which is the current conversion price of the Short-Term Convertible Notes and current exercise price of the related warrants.
-On September 21, 2015, the offering period and withdrawal rights for the exchange offer expired, and the Company completed the exchange offer for approximately \$2.7 million in aggregate original principal amount of Short-Term Convertible Notes, as described in Note 12.
-The principal and interest for Short-Term Convertible Notes that were not exchanged in the exchange offer, or that are not otherwise converted pursuant to their terms, will become due and payable between October 30, 2015 and November 15, 2015, six months from their issuance.
+During the six-months ended November 30, 2015, the Company tendered an offer to settle the balances of the Short-Term Convertible Notes.
+The Company offered to exchange the Short-Term Convertible Notes for (i) the issuance of restricted shares of \$.001 par value common stock, for the settlement of the balance of the Short-Term Convertible Notes, principal and accrued but unpaid interest as of September 21, 2015, which was the commitment date, at a conversion price of \$0.675 per share and (ii) the amendment of the related warrants to reduce the exercise price to \$0.675 per share.
+The offer represented a 10.0% discount to \$0.75, which was the current conversion price of the Short-Term Convertible Notes and current exercise price of the related warrants.
+On September 21, 2015, the offering period and withdrawal rights for the exchange offer expired, and the Company completed the exchange offer for approximately \$2.7 million in aggregate original principal amount of Short-Term Convertible Notes.